 **IMPORTANT** You must have an on-campus job in order to apply for a social security card.
 Please read Finding an On-Campus Job carefully to acquaint yourself with student employment policies and procedures.
 All on-campus job opportunities are posted on the Student Employment database called JobX.
 Note that even if you not receiving financial aid, you may apply for an on-campus position.

 When applying for a Social Security Card, you need to bring the following documents with you:

 As an example here is a link to a sample social security card application that has been filled out

 - Your valid passport

 - Your entry stamp (in your passport)--note that you don't have to print out your I-94

 - Your I-20 form (if you are on a F-1 visa) or your DS-2019 form (If you are on a J-1 visa)

 - A letter from the McCulloch Center for Global Initiatives.
 We will provide this letter to all new students applying for a SS card on campus.
-If you are an upperclass student who has never applied for a social security card, or if you have lost your card, you should email Donna Van Handle who will prepare a letter for you.
+If you are an upperclass student who has never applied for a social security card, or if you have lost your card, you should email the McCulloch Center and will prepare a letter for you.

 - A letter from your on-campus employer (on the employer's stationery) confirming that you have a job (or job offer) on campus.
 This letter needs to be printed on your employer's MHC letterhead stationery and be signed by your employer.
 Your employer should download the letter (select link above), print it out on the office's MHC letterhead stationery, fill it out, and give it back to you.

 **IMPORTANT** -- if you already applied for and received a social security card, you don't have to apply again *unless* you have lost your card.
 If you have lost your card, you must reapply and again follow all of the steps outlined above.